 Software

-SuperDARN Canada uses OpenSUSE for an operating system, but any Linux system that can support the NVIDIA drivers for the graphics card will work.
-The latest version of OpenSUSE that this installation has been tested on is OpenSUSE Leap 15.5.
+SuperDARN Canada uses OpenSUSE Leap as the operating system for Boreals, but any Linux system that can support the NVIDIA drivers for the graphics card should work.
+The latest version of OpenSUSE that this installation has been tested on is OpenSUSE Leap 15.6.

 NOTE: Commands that require root privileges will have a sudo or su command ahead of them, or explicitly say ‘as root’, all others should be executed as the normal user that will run Borealis (recommended name: radar).